-The Audit Committee met four times in the year to 31 July 2022 and all meetings were quorate.
+The Audit Committee met four times in the year to 31 July 2023 and all meetings were quorate.
 The members of the committee and their attendance records are shown below:

-Mike Croker (Corporation Member and Chair of the Audit Committee) - 100% attendance Phil Eames (Corporation Member and Vice-Chair of the Audit Committee) - 100% attendance Dave Merrett (Corporation Member) - 100 % attendance Ben Short (Corporation Member) - 50% attendance Sally Flett (Co-Opted Member) - 100% attendance.
+Mike Croker (Corporation Member and Chair of the Audit Committee) - 100% attendance Phil Eames (Corporation Member and Vice-Chair of the Audit Committee) - 100% attendance Dave Merrett (Corporation Member) - 50% attendance Ben Short (Corporation Member) - 50% attendance (left 30 November 2022) Irene Molodtsov (Corporation Member) - 50% attendance Sally Flett (Co-Opted Member) - 50% attendance.
+Yusuf Ibraham (Corporation Member) was appointed at 5th October 2023 Corporation meeting to join this Committee.